WA tribes celebrate as Supreme Court upholds Native child welfare law

 By 1975, about three in four Native American children in Washington custody were located off reservation.
 Today, Indigenous children still enter the state’s child welfare system at a disproportionately high rate.
 A state report found that in 2018, American Indian and Alaska Native children were 80% more likely to be reported to Child Protective Services than white children.

-Generations of Native families have endured “historical trauma caused by the threat of our children being taken away from us,” said Lummi Nation Chair Tony Hilllaire in a statement.
+Generations of Native families have endured “historical trauma caused by the threat of our children being taken away from us,” said Lummi Nation Chair Tony Hillaire in a statement.

 “At Lummi Nation, our children will carry on our culture, language and songs, and the ICWA is essential to protecting our Lummi way of life,” he said in a statement.